 Can I quantize audio recordings?

 Yes.
 Most modern DAWs detect transients in audio and let you snap them to the grid, which is useful for drums and rhythmic parts.
-Apply it gently to avoid audible artefacts.
+Check that the detected transients line up with the real hits first, and apply it gently to avoid audible artefacts.

 What quantize value should I use?

 Match it to the fastest notes in the part.
 If your part plays sixteenth notes, use 1/16.
-A grid coarser than your notes will move them to the wrong positions.
+A grid coarser than your notes will move them to the wrong positions, and remember to switch to a triplet grid if the part was played with a swung or triplet feel.